Gorget patches: Bulgaria

-Gorget patches in the Bulgarian Army show to which branch the wearer belongs to.
+Gorget patches in the Bulgarian Army show which branch the wearer belongs to.

 Canada

 With the restoration of historical nomenclature and features to the Canadian Army in 2013 reinstated insignia included traditional gorget patches for colonels and general officers.
 For combat branches these are in scarlet with gold embroidery for generals.
-However the gorget patches worn by senior officers of the Medical Branch are dull cherry, the Dental Branch emerald green and the Chaplain Branch purple.
+However, the gorget patches worn by senior officers of the Royal Canadian Medical Service are dull cherry, the Royal Canadian Dental Corps emerald green and the Royal Canadian Chaplain Service purple.

 China

 In People's Liberation Army of People's Republic of China gorget patches are used to denote a military rank.

 Egypt

 In Egypt red collar patches symbolize the highest ranks of officers.

+Finland

+Finnish Army and Air Force use collar patches in dress uniforms.
+They are used to display rank and corps colours.
+Not in use on field uniform.

 France

 In the French Army collar patches were used on tunics and greatcoats from the early nineteenth century onwards.
 Usually in contrasting collars to the collar itself, they came to carry a regimental number or specialist insignia.
 With the adoption of a new light-beige dress uniform for all ranks in the 1980s, the practice of wearing coloured collar patches was discontinued.